-SEEMS LIKE DREAMS CD - Jill Jensen's voice is strong and self-assured on standards ...backed by her amazing quartet: Rick Embach - vibes, Jack Grassel - guitar, Marlene Rosenburg - bass, Ernie Adams - drums - copy
+SEEMS LIKE DREAMS CD - "Jill's voice is strong and self-assured...backed by her amazing quartet: Rick Embach, Jack Grassel, Marlene Rosenburg and Ernie Adams".

 Jill Jensen is well known for delighting audiences as a vocalist, actress, voice talent, and television personality throughout the Midwestern United States.
 Whether in her duo, combo or big band, Jill's singing is always a sure fire crowd pleaser.
 She has gained musical fame through singing engagements with various musical groups.
 Most notably, since 1998, when she teamed up with (and eventually married!) world-renowned jazz guitarist, Jack Grassel.